cloudposse/terraform-aws-components/modules/managed-prometheus/workspace/README.md

 ---
 title: "Component: `managed-prometheus/workspace`"
 tags:
-  - component
+  - component/managed-prometheus/workspace
-  - layer/monitoring
+  - layer/grafana
-  - aws
+  - provider/aws
 ---

 This component is responsible for provisioning a workspace for Amazon Managed Service for Prometheus, also known as